JayZeeDesign/anyllm-cli/README.md

 A powerful multi-model AI CLI that supports both Gemini and Claude models with full tool integration.

+> **Note**: This is a fork of [Google's Gemini CLI](https://github.com/google-gemini/gemini-cli) with added Claude support and multi-model capabilities.

 ## Quick Start

 ```bash